Adopting a Bangladeshi child from Bangladesh

 〉〉 Being matched with a child

-〉〉 Adopting or obtaining legal custody of the child in the foreign country
+〉〉 Adopting or obtaining legal custody of the child in a foreign country

 〉〉 Traveling home with your child.